 A gas station sits out front.
 How convenient.
 Make sure to refuel before heading out to the parks.

 This is where you will find Lightning McQueen and Sally.

 One of the fun-loving things about the cars is that their headlights turn on as the sun begins to set.

-Fillmore has an organic fuel station that sits outside the Wheel Well Cars hotel.
+Fillmore has an organic fuel station outside the Wheel Well Cars hotel.

 Naturally, he’s there to assist.